 About Us

-St. Margaret's is a small friendly church on the edge of Peterborough, but in the diocese of Ely.
-There are Norman features from the 12th century with additions in the 14th century.
-St. Margaret's has several 9th Century Saxon carvings.
-There are some unique features to these carvings as authenticated by the Durham University Anglo Saxon Project.
+St. Margaret's has served the community of Fletton since Anglo-Saxon times.
+Along with Norman features from the 12th century, and with additions in the 14th century, we also have several 9th century Anglo-Saxon carvings.
+There are some unique features to these carvings as authenticated by the Durham University Anglo-Saxon Project.
 A frieze is set above the altar having been brought inside the church from the outside east end wall in 1963.
-There are two further carvings set into the south chancel wall which represent two evangelists and have only recently been authenticated as Anglo Saxon.
+There are two further carvings set into the south chancel wall which represent two evangelists and have only recently been authenticated as Anglo-Saxon.